Stressor

 Stressors can cause physical, chemical and mental responses internally.
 Physical stressors produce mechanical stresses on skin, bones, ligaments, tendons, muscles and nerves that cause tissue deformation and (in extreme cases) tissue failure.
 Chemical stresses also produce biomechanical responses associated with metabolism and tissue repair.
 Physical stressors may produce pain and impair work performance.
 Chronic pain and impairment requiring medical attention may result from extreme physical stressors or if there is not sufficient recovery time between successive exposures.
-A recent study shows that physical office clutter could be an example of physical stressors in a workplace setting.

 Stressors may also affect mental function and performance.
-One possible mechanism involves stimulation of the hypothalamus, CRF (corticotropin release factor) -> pituitary gland releases ACTH (adrenocorticotropic hormone) -> adrenal cortex secretes various stress hormones (e.g., cortisol) -> stress hormones (30 varieties) travel in the blood stream to relevant organs, e.g., glands, heart, intestines -> flight-or-fight response.
-Between this flow there is an alternate path that can be taken after the stressor is transferred to the hypothalamus, which leads to the sympathetic nervous system; after which the adrenal medulla secretes epinephrine.
 Mental and social stressors may affect behavior and how individuals respond to physical and chemical stressors.